Protect Identities and Access to Compliance-Minded Federal, State and Local Entities

 Your organization can continuously monitor database and database service access to get immediate feedback on the health of your public cloud.
 In addition to looking for public buckets and object stores, Sonrai Dig discovers and monitors access to these critical stores and resources - so your organization knows who has access to data, what was accessed, when data was accessed, and more.

 Public cloud continues to transform IT environments in state, local, and federal government infrastructures.
 Organizations deploying public clouds are increasingly opting to reduce the complexity and expense of integrating storage and computing.
 When deploying workloads into the cloud, complex sets of microservices and serverless functions create a constantly shifting security environment.
-1000s of pieces of compute interact with 100s of roles.
+Thousands of pieces of compute interact with hundreds of roles.
 This complexity in identity and data access leaves your organization at risk.

-With Sonrai Dig, you can reduce this complexity and can decode permissions and activities of roles and identities so your organization may track permissions and monitor activity of all of these identities as they create roles, assume roles, and gain access to your data.
+With Sonrai Dig, you can reduce this complexity and decode permissions and activities of roles and identities so your organization may track permissions and monitor activity of all of these identities as they create roles, assume roles, and gain access to your data.
 By reducing complexity, your organization can better manage its resources across AWS, Azure, Google Cloud (GCP), and Kubernetes.

 The pace of change in IT system modernization is remarkable, but many fundamental techniques used in today’s typical identity and access audit are similar to those used 20 years ago.
 There are many benefits to modernizing your cloud and your approach for both the auditors and audited organizations.
 Obtaining data in a format necessary to take advantage of a digital auditing approach may be a significant challenge for some government organizations.
 One of the most common barriers involves capturing data from different systems and understanding who has accessed that data, when did they access it, and how can that data be accessed.
 Sonrai Dig is designed to remove this complexity and simplify the reporting and auditing of your infrastructure.

 Sonrai Dig gives your organization out-of-the-box compliance frameworks with reporting and auditing.
-Security groups with Internet access, exposed ports, public buckets, encryption and audit state, access key rotation, and weak ciphers are examples of the 100s of controls that are continuously monitored.
+Security groups with Internet access, exposed ports, public buckets, encryption and audit state, access key rotation, and weak ciphers are examples of the hundreds of controls that are continuously monitored.
 Controls are organized into frameworks to support compliance and audit mandates.